 You can find more information about becoming a childminding assistant here.

-Childcare on Domestic Premises
+Childcare on Domestic Premises (England only)

 If you have decided that you want to grow your business, one option to increase the number of places you can offer to children in England is to covert your childminding registration to childcare on domestic premises (CoDP).
 You can find more information about Childcare on Domestic Premises here.